a16n-dev/async-modals/README.md

 You can also await data being returned from a modal component.
 The below example shows a modal that gets a user's name and then prints it to the console

 > When receieving data from a modal, it is important to check if it exists before using it.
-In this instance, ff the user exits the modal, `name` will be undefined
+In this instance, if the user exits the modal, `name` will be undefined

 ```js